-In Dying Matters week, Nicola Plant wrote for Spears Magazine and produced a test to see how tidy you are, or whether you might need further advice on your Will, trusts or tax planning.
+In Dying Matters week, Nicola Brant wrote for Spears Magazine and produced a test to see how tidy you are, or whether you might need further advice on your Will, trusts or tax planning.

 Local newspaper, Kentish Gazette (Canterbury) shares and insight into our organic growth.
 First published July 2015.